 1.6.6 For initial approval CTOD tests are to be carried out on the particular IACS mooring grade of material.
-Three CTOD tests are to be tested in accordance with a recognized standard such as EN ISO 12737 and 15653.
-The CTOD test piece is to be a standard 2 x 1 single edge notched bend specimen taken from the quarter thickness location.
-The minimum test piece size shall be 50 x 25mm for chain diameters less than 120 mm, and 80 x 40 mm for diameters 120mm and above.
-The tests are to be taken at minus 20° C and the results submitted for review.
+Three CTOD tests are to be tested in accordance with a recognized standard such as BS 7448 Part 1 and BS EN ISO 15653:2010.
+For rectangular accessories, the CTOD test piece is to be a standard 2 x 1 single edge notched bend specimen of thickness equal to full thickness of material to be tested.